-Registration for the 2013 competitions will open on Monday, October 15, 2012, at 11 a.m.
+Registration for the 2014 competitions will open on Monday, November 4, 2014, at 11 a.m.
 (PST).
 Registrations will not be accepted before then.
-Registrations are processed on a first-come, first-served basis via the online registration process.
+Registrations are processed on a first-come, first-served basis.
 The online process will shut down automatically when the event is at capacity.
-To be added to the waitlist, email Competition Administrator Liberty Mulkani at lmulkani@lclark.edu.
+To be added to the waitlist, email Competition Administrator Lindsay Kadish at lkadish@lclark.edu.
 The waitlist order will be determined by the time and date stamp of the email request.